jw2249a/2017-bayes-audit/2017-code/README.md

 #### Global audit parameters

-The filename is of the form (showing a year-month-day version label):
+The filename is of the form:

-    audit-spec-global-2017-11-22.csv
+    3-audit/31-audit-spec/audit-spec-global.csv

+(A version label could also be included in the filename.)

 The **global audit parameters file** is simple.